-The Clinical Psychology of Social Interaction group led by Prof. Dr. Isabel Dziobek is a part of the Humboldt-Universität zu Berlin.
-Prof. Dr. Isabel Dziobek is also the head of the Outpatient Cinic of the HU Berlin and the Specialized Outpatient Clinic for Social Interaction.
+The Clinical Psychology of Social Interaction working group headed by Prof. Dr. Isabel Dziobek is part of Humboldt-Universität zu Berlin.
+Prof. Dziobek is also head of the University Outpatient Clinic for Psychotherapy and Psychodiagnostics at HU Berlin and the Special Outpatient Clinic for Social Interaction.
+Our research group focuses on the bio-psycho-social mechanisms and treatment of social interaction and its disorders.
+We use methods from experimental psychology and neuroscience to investigate cognitive and emotional processes underlying social interaction and communication with others.
+We also develop interventions and therapies for people with mental illness.

 TEAM